About The Truman Group: Our Team

 Natalie Peacock received her master’s degree in social work from the University of Utah.
 As a licensed clinical social worker, Natalie has over a decade of experience working with children, adolescents, families, couples, and individuals of all ages.
 She has provided psychotherapy in a variety of mental health settings including acute inpatient hospitals, residential treatment and long-term outpatient therapy.
 Natalie is a Level 2 Gottman Certified therapist and enjoys working with couples, including those in the LGBTQ+ community.
 Natalie sees clients who are experiencing anxiety, life transitions, women’s issues, depression, grief and loss.
 She generally uses an eclectic person-centered, strength-based approach that draws upon cognitive behavioral therapy and emotion-focused therapy skills.
 In her work, Natalie seeks to find solutions that will help her clients make the changes they desire and create meaning in their lives.

 Sarah Pogue holds a master’s degree and is licensed as an independent clinical social worker.
-Sarah has lived and worked as an expat for more than ten years, and is currently located in Liberia.
-She has worked extensively in the LGBTQIA community and has specialized training in psychotherapy, breathing & mindfulness techniques, brief solution-focused therapy, and cognitive behavioral techniques.
-Her counseling experience has focused primarily on individuals dealing with anxiety, transitions, adjustment, depression, relationship & intimacy concerns, as well as gender, and sexuality.
-Sarah has completed continuing professional education in dynamic psychotherapy with the Washington School of Psychiatry.
+Sarah has lived and worked as an expat for more than ten years and is currently located in Nairobi.
+They have worked extensively in the LGBTQIA community and have specialized training in psychodynamic psychotherapy as well as breathing & mindfulness techniques.
+Their counseling experience has focused primarily on individuals dealing with anxiety, transitions, adjustment, depression, relationship & intimacy concerns, as well as gender and sexuality.
+Sarah has continuing professional education in dynamic psychotherapy with the Washington School of Psychiatry.

 After beginning her career in international development, Sarah fell in love with therapy and obtained her master’s degree in social work from Columbia University.
 A licensed clinical social worker, Sarah worked in outpatient mental health for many years before entering private practice.
 Creating a trusting, honest, and supportive relationship where clients feel safe to explore their difficulties is at the center of her work, and she sees this as the foundation of all therapy.
 Sarah specializes in trauma and neuroscience-informed work, which explores how past events are stored in the body and brain to speed the process of healing.
 Sarah is trained in EMDR and completed her Somatic Experiencing Practitioner training in 2021.
 Originally from the UK, Sarah moved to the US in her early twenties, has lived in India and Brazil, and currently resides in Spain.
 She considers herself a permanent ex-pat and is passionate about supporting others who have experienced the joys, fears and challenges of international life.